dhis2-sre/im-doc/api/README.md

 The service is running correctly if the above returns 200 and "status: up".

+### Auto login

+Configure a `.env` file matching the credentials used for signing up on the user service.

+Most of the user scripts rely on the `auth.sh` script which will automatically request a new token if current token isn't found or has expired.

 ### Hello, World!

 The intention of the `hello.sh` script is to illustrate a "complete" workflow covering creating, deploying, streaming